 This course consists of classroom sessions in April, reading and writing during the eight-week immersion, and follow-up classroom sessions in the fall.
 This course fulfills a requirement for the Poverty Studies Interdisciplinary Minor and the Catholic Social Tradition Minor.

-The deadline for Health Care sites was December 1, 2015.
+The deadline for Health Care sites will be December 1, 2016.

-The deadline for all other sites is February 1, 2016.
+The deadline for all other sites will be February 1, 2017.